HPSCTerrSys/eCLM_static_file_workflow/README.md

-# eCLM static file workflow
+# eCLM static file generator

-This repository shows the workflow for creating curvilinear surface and domain fields for eCLM simulations.
-The workflow follows the official clm-workflow but makes a few adaptions.
+This repository shows how to generate curvilinear surface and domain fields for eCLM simulations.
+The generator follows the official CLM-workflow but makes a few adaptions.

-It is not necessary to clone CTSM and cime, as this workflow is independent.
-However, the basis is the clm5.0 release and there might be newer developments in the official repositories below
+It is not necessary to clone CTSM and cime, as this generator is independent.
+However, the basis is the CLM5.0 release and there might be newer developments in the official repositories below

 ```
 https://github.com/ESCOMP/CTSM.git